-Even if they bring Urban back on a modest “prove you can stay healthy” deal, the Ravens should be on the lookout for a defensive tackle or end who will push the pocket and apply interior pressure.
+Even if they bring Urban back on a modest, “prove you can stay healthy” deal, the Ravens should be on the lookout for a defensive tackle or end that will push the pocket and apply interior pressure.
 Nothing bothers quarterbacks more than pressure up the middle.

 It was also a defense that faltered down the stretch for a second straight year after top cornerback Jimmy Smith was lost for the season.
 It seems Ravens fans would like the team to jettison veteran cornerback Brandon Carr and repurpose the $4 million in salary cap savings such a move would create.
 However, that would make the Ravens thin at cornerback and extremely vulnerable if Smith (Achilles) and Jaylen Hill (knee) aren’t ready for the start of the season — and it’s quite possible they won’t be — or if Tavon Young takes a while to knock off rust and gain confidence in his surgically repaired knee.

-They’ll have a full complement of seven draft picks, and likely an extra third-round compensatory selection for losing tackle Rick Wagner in free agency, but eight picks isn’t a lot if they want to move up in certain rounds to land elusive playmakers.
-The Ravens could trade a veteran or two to accrue more picks, but teams hang on to draft picks tightly and the Ravens don’t exactly have much excess on their roster to deal.
+They’ll have a full complement of seven draft picks, and likely an extra third-round compensatory selection for losing tackle Rick Wagner in free agency, but eight picks isn’t a ton if they want to move up in certain rounds to land elusive playmakers.
+The Ravens could trade a veteran or two to accrue more picks, but teams hang onto draft picks tightly and the Ravens don’t exactly have much excess on their roster to deal.

 In other words, it’s hard to see the Ravens becoming one of the more active teams in free agency or during the draft.
 They’ll have to spend wisely and selectively and draft smartly.